SoftwareEngineeringToolDemos/FSE-2014-BumbleBee/README.md

 -----------------------

 Tool inforamtion:
 The [executable tool](https://github.com/SoftwareEngineeringToolDemos/FSE-2014-BumbleBee/blob/master/BumbleBee.zip) in our repository is a version for EXCEL 2010.
 It  is an installer for Excel 2010.
-By adding your own transformations to the worksheet ‘Transformations’ and hitting ‘Initialize’ you can create your own rules and play around with them. (quoted from authors' website).
+By adding your own transformations to the worksheet ‘Transformations’ and hitting ‘Initialize’ you can create your own rules and play around with them. (quoted from author's website).